Sinitta: 1992–1997: "Shame Shame Shame" and "Naughty Naughty"

-2004–2023: The X Factor era, television and judging
+2004–2025: The X Factor era, television and judging

-In 2004, Sinitta made her premiere appearance on The X Factor in the first series, when she assisted Simon Cowell at the Judges' Houses stage, helping to select his final three acts for the live show, with the eventual winner being Steve Brookstein.
-In 2005, Sinitta helped Cowell once more, this time choosing the final three groups.
-In 2006, she helped Cowell select Leona Lewis, who became the second winner chosen by them, with Lewis becoming one of the most successful acts from the show.
-In 2009, Sinitta returned to the show again for the Judges' Houses stage, and then helped to choose Olly Murs.
+In 2004, Sinitta made her premiere appearance on The X Factor in the first series, when she assisted Simon Cowell at the Judges' Houses stage, helping to select his final three acts for the live show, choosing Verity Keays, Rowetta Satchell and the eventual series winner Steve Brookstein.
+In 2005, Sinitta helped Cowell once more during the second series, this time choosing the final four groups Addictiv Ladies, 4Tune, The Conway Sisters and Journey South.
+In 2006, she returned in the third series and helped Cowell select his final four acts including Ashley McKenzie, Nikitta Angus, Ray Quinn and Leona Lewis, who became the second winner chosen by them, with Lewis becoming one of the most successful acts from the show.
+In 2009, Sinitta returned to the show again during the sixth series for the Judges' Houses stage, and then helped Cowell select Jamie Archer, Danyl Johnson and Olly Murs.
 In 2007, Sinitta became a judge on the ITV show Grease Is the Word.

 The following year, Sinitta joined the cast of the daytime ITV show Loose Women as a presenter.
-In 2010, Sinitta helped Cowell again by choosing One Direction who have since become the biggest act to have come out of the X Factor.
-In 2011, however, Sinitta assisted Louis Walsh for the first time, rather than Cowell.
-In November that year, Sinitta was confirmed to be taking part in the eleventh series of I'm a Celebrity, Get Me Out of Here! as one of the contestants and would be entering the jungle on Day 3.
+In 2010, Sinitta returned to The X Factor for series 7 and helped Cowell again by choosing F.Y.D, Belle Amie and One Direction who have since become the biggest act to have come out of the X Factor.
+In 2011, however, Sinitta assisted Louis Walsh for the first time, rather than Cowell, when she returned in series 8, selecting Jonjo Kerr, Sami Brookes, Johnny Robinson and Kitty Brucknell.
+In November that year, Sinitta was confirmed to be taking part in the eleventh series of I'm a Celebrity, Get Me Out of Here! as one of the contestants and she entered the jungle on Day 3.

-In 2013, Sinitta helped Walsh to select Nicholas McDonald, who eventually finished second.
-That same year, she appeared in the music video for a cover of the 1980s hit "Take On Me" on Children in Need.
+In 2013, Sinitta helped Walsh on series 10 of The X Factor to select Sam Callahan, Luke Friend and Nicholas McDonald, who eventually finished second.
+That same year, she appeared in the music video for a cover of a-ha's 1984 hit "Take On Me" on Children in Need.
 In December, she appeared on Celebrity Come Dine with Me, alongside Danniella Westbrook, Louie Spence and Hugo Taylor.